 If you’re near concourse E in Terminal 1, the family center provides comfortable family seating, a child-friendly restroom, a rocking chair, and a baby crib.
 However, if you are not near concourse E, plenty of companion care bathrooms are located throughout the airport.
 The spacious, private toilets have diaper-changing tables for added convenience.
 Plus, you won’t have to worry about your child trying to peek under nearby stalls.

 Disclosure: I may make a small amount of money from any purchase you make from an affiliate.
 However, I will only give my honest reviews and recommendations.

 Airport Restaurants for Children

 Finding airport restaurants that don’t strictly cater to business travelers can be difficult.
 Luckily, MSP airport has several restaurants for kids.
-If you’re seeking an eatery where your children have familiar options, and louder volume won’t feel out of place, there are many places.
+If you’re seeking an eatery where your children have familiar options and a louder volume won’t feel out of place, there are many places.
 What are the family-friendly restaurants at MSP airport?